Events

 Watertown, MA 02472

-There will be a $10 fee (cash or check only) for the tour, which is open to the public.
-For more information, contact Joyce at This email address is being protected from spambots.
+Tours are open to the public and will be free on this day for Watertown residents.
+For more information, please contact Joyce at This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-Visit Mr. Russo's web site to view the architecture of Charles Brigham.

 Special Public Program